• Mashup Score: 0

 • Mashup Score: 1

-Cholesterol - 7 month(s) ago
+Cholesterol - 1 year(s) ago

 High blood cholesterol is one of the major risk factors for heart disease.
 Research has shown that by lowering your blood cholesterol, you will greatly reduce your risk of heart disease.
 What is cholesterol?
 Cholesterol is a fat-like substance called a lipid that is found in all body cells.
 Your liver makes all of the cholesterol your body needs to form cell membranes and to make certain […]